 Zanzibar

-December 22 - 26 (5D4N): After an exhilarating safari, we set our sights on Zanzibar, an island I’d longed to visit since discovering a bar of the same name in New York City.
+December 22 - 26, 2024 (5D4N): After an exhilarating safari, we set our sights on Zanzibar, an island I’d longed to visit since discovering a bar of the same name in New York City.
 While Zanzibar’s Stone Town, a historic UNESCO site, exuded old-world charm, it wasn’t as well-maintained as I had hoped.
-The beaches were decent, though not as spectacular as those in the Caribbean.
-Nonetheless, the experience was enriched by the people we met: a new like-minded friend from Miami, a talented chef from California, and a lovely Croatian couple who ran one of the most memorable hotels we stayed at.
+The beaches in Zanzibar were decent, though not as spectacular as those in the Caribbean.
+Nonetheless, our experience was enriched by the people we met: a new like-minded friend from Miami, a talented chef from California, and a lovely couple who ran one of the most memorable hotels we stayed at.
 We also connected with two vibrant South African travelers, making our holiday season in December 2024 truly special.

 *Highly Recommended for food & drinks